Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Thus, the festival has moved by 200 days from its original day of the spring equinox.
 Parsis’ new year in India will be celebrated on August 16th.
 The oldest and official calendar of Iran and Afghanistan is Solar Hijri.

-The calendar begins in spring in the Northern Hemisphere between two solar noon.
-The 1st noon is the last of one calendar, and the 2nd noon is on Navroz or New Year.
+The calendar begins in spring in the Northern Hemisphere between two solar noons.
+The first noon is the last of one calendar, and the second noon is on Navroz, or New Year.

 According to the Solar Hijri calendar, we are currently 1400.
-It’s used in astronomical calculations to determine vernal equinoxes because of no significant error.
+The calendar is used in astronomical calculations to determine the vernal equinoxes because there is no significant error.

 Parsi New Year Wishes